Report a problem

 What is the problem?

-Illegal campers occupy protected zone 'Kamchia' in Bulgaria
+Illegal campers and tents occupy protected zone Kamchia in Bulgaria

-Bulgarian authorities have started inspections and are issuing fines for illegal placement of caravans and campers on coastal dunes.
+Bulgarian authorities have begun inspections and are issuing fines for the illegal placement of caravans and campers on coastal dunes.
 Fines range from 100 to 5000 leva.
-Inspections are conducted on the southern Black Sea coast, where tourists often illegally settle on protected natural areas.
-Previously, fires occurred in two campsites, destroying two caravans with wooden awnings.
+The inspections are taking place on the southern Black Sea coast, where tourists often set up camp without permission in protected natural areas.

 Story sources